 The candlesticks often are painted green to signify days where the close is higher than the open and red when the price ticks down.

-One of the benefits of time-based charts is adjusting your period for multiple timeframe analysis such as the weekly, daily, and hourly periods.
+One of the benefits of time-based charts is adjusting your period for multiple timeframe analyses such as the weekly, daily, and hourly periods.

 When a lot of trading activity occurs, a tick chart can provide more information than a time-based chart.
 Some areas where traders may find more information about trading on a tick chart include price moves on a smaller scale and consolidations.

-For example, let’s say you’re comparing a tick chart and a one-minute chart (where the period is one minute).
-As the market opens, there may be a few different price swings that all happen in quick succession.
+For example, you’re comparing a tick chart and a one-minute chart (where the period is one minute).
+As the market opens, there may be a few different price swings in quick succession.
 Each of these price swings provides valuable information that may inform trading decisions later in the day.